vmakarov28/Alpaca-Stock-Trading-Bot/README.md

 # Installation Steps
-Follow these steps in order to set up the environment. *Note: All commands after steo 2 are for WSL/Ubuntu terminal.*
+Follow these steps in order to set up the environment. *Note: All commands after step 2 are for WSL/Ubuntu terminal.*

 ## Prerequisites

 - Drivers: Install the latest nvidia drivers from nvdia app along with Cuda 12.8 and cuDNN.
 - Hardware: NVIDIA GPU with at least 16GB VRAM for efficient training.
-(Confirmed to work propperly on RTX 5080 but other 50 series and 40 series card are likley to work).
+(Confirmed to work properly on RTX 5080 but other 50 series and 40 series card are likely to work).
 - Operating System: Windows Subsystem for Linux (WSL2) on Windows 10/11, or native Ubuntu 22.04+.
 - Alpaca Account: Free account with paper trading enabled.
 Get API keys from Alpaca Dashboard.
 - Gmail Account: For email notifications (enable "Less secure app access" or use app password).